Intrapreneurship and entrepreneurship

 This Intrapreneurship Process is not likely to be completely linear when it takes place in reality.
 It is much more likely that the intrapreneur will cycle forwards and backwards between stages as new information, challenges or opportunities emerge.

 In addition, if a potential intrapreneurial initiative appears likely to lack the generation of organisational traction as activities develop, the intrapreneur may choose to abandon or postpone pursuit of the initiative at any stage.
-This may be to replace such initiatives with ones that have greater potential, to protect the intrapreneur’s credibility, or to simply await better timing, along with other potential reasons for cessation or postponement.
+This may be to replace such initiatives with ones that have greater potential, to protect the intrapreneur’s credibility, or to simply await better timing, along with other potential reasons to pause or postpone.

-The successful intrapreneur will use his / her judgement in determining which ideas should be fully pursued and which should be left.
-The intrapreneur is unlikely to pursue all the creative ideas for growth that he / she generates, using a self-imposed and potentially intuitive rather than deliberative personal ‘innovation funnel’ or ‘filter’ that is analogous to organisational processes, if not as deliberate.
+The successful intrapreneur will use their judgement in determining which ideas should be fully pursued and which should be left.
+The intrapreneur is unlikely to pursue all the creative ideas for growth that they generate using a self-imposed and potentially intuitive rather than deliberative personal ‘innovation funnel’ or ‘filter’ that is analogous to organisational processes, if not as deliberate.

 Selecting the most appropriate new intrapreneurial initiatives to progress and identifying which ones should be rejected is likely to comprise a critical success factor for the intrapreneur.

-In order to action this process, the intrapreneur needs to possess domain-specific self-efficacy and intrapreneurial motivation, supported by a positive perception of the innovation culture within their organisation, and also needs to possess the appropriate individual attributes if he or she is to achieve each stage.
+In order to action this process, the intrapreneur needs to possess self-efficacy, a form of strong inner belief in their ability, and intrapreneurial motivation, supported by a positive perception of the innovation culture within their organisation.

-Having selected an idea that has potential for the organisation, the successful intrapreneur is likely to undertake a series of activities that require the intrapreneur to demonstrate different attributes in order for the process to be negotiated successfully, to bring new ideas through to implementation.
+Having selected an idea that has potential for the organisation, the successful intrapreneur is likely to undertake a series of activities that require different attributes in order for the process to be negotiated successfully, to bring new ideas through to implementation.

 It is unlikely that all employees are intrapreneurial.
 It is also likely that some employees are more inclined towards intrapreneurial endeavours than others.